JeffreySarnoff/SaferIntegers.jl/README.md

 ## SaferIntegers

-"""
+Most calculations most often proceed without incident.
+Some calucations often proceed with an incident.

-While calculations proceed without incident, SafeInts operate as Ints.
+Most calculations proceed without incident, and when used SafeInts operate as Ints.
 Should a calculation encouter an overflow or underflow,
-    we are alerted and the calculation does proceed without reinitializaiton The Int64 and Int32 types can fail at simple arithmetic
+    we are alerted and the calculation does proceed without reinitializaiton

+The Int64 and Int32 types can fail at simple arithmetic
 and blithely continue carrying the incorrectness forward.
 The validity of values obtained cannot be ascertained.
-"""

 ##### Jeffrey Sarnoff (2017-10-17T13:22Z {40N47, 73W58})